cinode/archive-doc/design/index.rst

 node and thus start doing amlicious activity as if it was done by the original node.

-Here we merge the id of a client with it's public/private key pair.
+Here we connect the id of a client with it's public/private key pair.
 Since all communication will happen over SSL/TLS connections, we can use the peer id to validate the certificate presented